Karen is Emeritus Professor of Sociology at Loughborough University and a freelance qualitative research trainer.

 The ESRC has funded her research several times and the findings have been published in a selection of books and papers broadly related to migration.

-Her research has generated considerable media interest and has featured on BBC’s Real Story, Radio 4’s Thinking Allowed, and mainstream newspaper articles in the UK and Spain.
+Her research has generated considerable media interest and has featured on mainstream television and news media in the UK and Spain.